Seyed Ali Zahir Moulana

+He served as Minister of State for Primary Industries and Social Empowerment in the Maithripala Sirisena government from 2015 to 2019.

 Early life

 Moulana grew up in Eravur, and attended Aligarh Central College in Eravur for his primary education, and thereafter the Jesuit-run St. Michael's College for his secondary education.

 For his post-secondary education, he attended Jamal Mohamed College in Trichy, India, obtaining a bachelor's degree in commerce, and immediately thereafter the University of California, Los Angeles, US, obtaining a master's degree in computer science in 1987.

 Moulana then returned to Sri Lanka in 1988 and entered active politics.

 Early political career

 Eravur Massacre

 Two nights prior, they had overrun and demolished the Eravur Police Station leaving the populace virtually helpless.
 Moulana was the first on the scene, and with the help of the Minister of Defense Ranjan Wijeratne, an army camp was established in Moulana's own home to help prevent further attacks from taking place on the people.

 Eravur Pradeshiya Sabha

 In March 1994, Local Government Elections were held in northern and eastern parts of Sri Lanka.
 Moulana formed an independent party and contested as its chief candidate in the Eravur Pradeshiya Sabha elections.
 His party was elected with a large majority, and as the highest polled, he was unanimously elected Chairman of the Eravur Pradeshiya Sabha.